 Investment fees for ESG investment options might be higher than other options available.
 That’s because ESG investments require rigorous research and investigation, which adds up to the costs.

-If ESG investments investigate options based on all three components, what are SRIs?
+If ESG investments investigate options based on all three components, what is socially responsible investing (SRI)?

 The answer is simple.
-While ESG provides a more general outlook on potential investments’ sustainability, SRI looks into the investor’s specific concerns.
+While ESG provides a more general outlook on potential investments’ sustainability, SRI investing looks into the investor’s specific concerns, taking a more values-based investing approach.

 Mainly, SRI helps screen investment options based on the investor’s moral, ethical, and religious values.
 To get the difference straight, let’s look at it this way.

-Another aspect that makes SRI funds different from ESG investments is the lack of a gray area.
+Another aspect that makes the investment strategies from SRI funds different from ESG funds is the lack of a gray area.

-While ESG investments rate the available options according to the three aspects, the companies can still practice unethical means while staying within the allowed percentage.
+While ESG investments rate the available options according to the three aspects, a company can still practice unethical means while staying within the allowed percentage.

-However, SRI completely excludes the companies that don’t match your ethical values from your portfolio.
+However, SRI completely excludes a company that doesn’t match your ethical values from your portfolio.
 This means it’s more straightforward but less reward-focused in the long run.

 Is SRI the Ultimate Choice for You?